-Some Spartan programs are federally regulated.
-Federally regulated programs require students to maintain a minimum of 90% attendance in each course (on-ground or virtually).
-The college has adopted this industry standard for all its programs.
+Some Spartan College of Aeronautics and Technology programs are federally regulated.
+Federally regulated programs require students to maintain a minimum of 90% attendance in each course.
+The College has adopted this industry standard for all its programs.
 See course syllabi for specific attendance and tardy policies.
 Students that do not abide by the Attendance Policy for a specific program will be advised by the Dean or his/her designee and the result may be disciplinary action.
 Missed time or excessive tardiness may lead to disciplinary action including being withdrawn from a course, probation, suspension, or withdrawn from the program.